betfair-datascientists/betfair-datascientists.github.io/src/modelling/soccerModellingTutorialPython.md

-# How to model the 2021 Euro & Copa America: Datathon Tutorial
+# How to model the 2021 Euro & Copa America: Python Tutorial

 ## The Task